-We want children to feel comfortable to participate in all activities offered, so please dress your child accordingly.
-Our programs are play-based; we want the children to feel free to participate, even our Infants and Toddlers!
-Please have your child wear play clothing appropriate for a variety of activities, both indoors and outdoors.
+We want children to feel comfortable participating in all activities offered, so please dress your child accordingly.
+Please have your child wear clothing appropriate for a variety of activities, both indoors and outdoors.
 Many activities can be messy; so please have your children dress accordingly.

-All clothing must be labeled with your child's full name.
-Please send an extra set of clothing to keep in their cubby.
+- All clothing must be labeled with your child's full name. - Please send extra clothing for your child to change into as needed.

-Proper footwear is important so that the children may fully participate in both indoor and outdoor activities.
+Proper footwear is important so that the children may fully participate in outdoor activities.
 Tennis shoes are preferred footwear for all children and youth.
+Sandals should have back straps on them.